Frojd/Wagtail-Pipit/README.md

     cd docker && docker-compose up
     ```

-5. Visit your site on: `http://myproject.com.dev:8000`
+5. Visit your site on: [http://myproject.com.dev:8000](http://myproject.com.dev:8000)

-### Without docker (not recommended)
+### Without Docker (Not recommended)

-1. Make you have all components installed:
+1. Make you have all individual components installed:
     - PostgreSQL
     - Python 2.7
     - Pip